-- Secure the scene and any witnesses, as if it were the scene of a crime. - Notify an official, who shall respond to the scene. - Notify the element watch commander, who shall note the crime or incident on the PD Form 150 (Tour of Duty Supervisor's Report). - Notify a detective, who shall respond to the scene. - Request DFS to respond. - Notify the Special Liaison Branch via the Command Information Center. - Classify the crime or incident in Cobalt as Defacing Public or Private Property, indicate that it is a suspected hate crime, and note the presence of a noose or swastika in the public narrative. - Follow all procedures as they appear in SO-11-22, including making notification to hate.crimes@dc.gov or (202) 727-0500.
+- 1. Secure the scene and any witnesses, as if it were the scene of a crime. - 2.
+Notify an official, who shall respond to the scene.

+- 3. Notify the element watch commander, who shall note the crime or incident on the PD Form 150 (Tour of Duty Supervisor's Report). - 4.
+Notify a detective, who shall respond to the scene. - 5.
+Notify the Special Liaison Branch via the RTCC. - 6.
+Classify the crime or incident in RMS as "Defacing Public or Private Property", indicate that it is a suspected hate crime, and note the presence of a noose or swastika in the public narrative. - 7.
+Follow all procedures as they appear in SO-11-22, including making notification to hate.crimes@dc.gov or 202-727-0500.

-8.3.7 Complete required reports for a hate/bias offense
+8.3.7 Complete required reports for hate/bias offense

-(Practical exercise and completion of forms)
+(Practical Exercise and complete forms)